OpenCollarTeam/opencollarteam.github.io/index.md

 ### Check out our new [flickr page]( https://www.flickr.com/groups/opencollar/)!

-# CURRENT FULL RELEASE:  OPEN COLLAR V 7.4
+# CURRENT FULL RELEASE:  OPEN COLLAR V 7.5

 Dateline 10 April, 2020.
-OpenCollar V 7.4 is in!
+OpenCollar V 7.5 is in!
 You can see the [Release Notes](https://opencollar.cc/ReleaseNotes) here.
+OpenCollar V 7.5 should be named OpenCollar V 7.4.1 but due to naming restrictions left over from V6 days we can't name it that.
+So V 7.5 it is.
+V 7.5 includes a bug fix to the force sit and could not wait to be released.
 ## New in OpenCollar V 7.4:
 - Included, integrated HUD relay.
 - Many changes in RLV to make adding and removing items and outfits easier than ever !